A continuous space model of new economic geography with a quasi-linear log utility function: Numerical simulations

 \section{Numerical simulations}

 In this section, we perform numerical computations of the racetrack model.
-The integral operator is dicretized by the trapezoidal rule.
+The integral operator is discretized by the trapezoidal rule\footnote{Under the periodic boundary condition, applying the trapezoidal rule is equivalent to approximating the integral by a simple Riemann sum as described in \eqref{approxintegral} below.}.
 The differential equation is then discretized using the $4$-th order explicit Runge-Kutta method modified to satisfy the conservation of population.